Scarjit/PUBGSDK/README.md

 # PUBGSDK

-This API allows you to interact with the pubg api at a very low level It only does the requests and conversion to JSON objects for you
+This API allows you to interact with the pubg api at a very low level.
+It only does the requests and conversion to JSON objects for you.
+It also caches requests so you don't hit the rate limit.

 ## Usage
 You can find a usage sample in the TestApp/Program.cs file